HoangNam-Phan/dashboard/README.md

 - Framer Motion

 To run this app locally, you first need to install the packages with npm install.
+If youre encountering any issues, make sure you have python installed on youre local machine.

 Then run the local development server with either: